luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 ## Sending keys only once, but running them through a Lua script

 The idea here is a variation in the test above (references vs actual values).
 Instead of just having the sorted set with the actual values, we have a Lua script that receives the values and then populates the sorted set AND creates the individual keys.
 This test answers the following question: what increases the cost when having a sorted set + individual keys?
 Is it the multiple Redis commands or is it the increased network traffic?
+Spoiler alert: none of them.

 The tests here were run with the `--ws` flag to enable the Lua script for the writer.